MS059 Evaluations

 - 2022: Kaggle tutorials received mixed reviews; some found them useful while others criticized them alongside the perceived lack of impactful exercises.

-- 2023: Classroom exercises felt repetitive for some students, emphasizing code copying over individual learning.
+- 2023: Classroom exercises felt repetitive for some students.

 Workload and Time Commitment: